-Each local board must assess the effectiveness, physical and programmatic accessibility, and continuous improvement of its local one-stop delivery system at least once every three years based on the requirements established in this policy.
+Each local board must assess the effectiveness, physical and programmatic accessibility, and continuous improvement of its local one-stop delivery system at least once every three years based on the requirements established in this policy, as well as the requirements established in the State's Security and the One-stop Delivery System policy.
 As part of that assessment, the local board must also assess and certify at least one comprehensive one-stop center based on the same requirements.
 During the triennial assessment of the local one-stop delivery system and assessment and certification of one-stop centers, including any designated affiliate sites and specialized centers, each local board must follow the requirements and procedures established in this policy and the requirements of WIOA and its implementing regulations and guidance, including WIOA Sec.
 188 and 29 CFR Part 38, and the applicable provisions of the Americans with Disability Act of 1990 (42 USC 12101 et seq.).

 In addition to the triennial assessments described above, each local board must annually assess the physical and programmatic accessibility of all one-stop centers in the local area.
-During its annual assessment of the physical and programmatic accessibility of all one-stop centers in the local area, each local board must follow the requirements and procedures established in this policy and the requirements of WIOA and its implementing regulations and guidance, including WIOA Sec.
+During its annual assessment of the physical and programmatic accessibility of all one-stop centers in the local area, each local board must follow the requirements and procedures established in this policy, the requirements established in the State's Security and the One-stop Delivery System policy, and the requirements of WIOA and its implementing regulations and guidance, including WIOA Sec.
 188 and 29 CFR Part 38, and the applicable provisions of the Americans with Disability Act of 1990 (42 USC 12101 et seq.).